What is cert-manager?

 api-token: <api-token-goes-here>

-• Apply the secret manifest: ubectl apply -f letsencrypt-cloudflare-api-token-secret.yaml
+• Apply the secret manifest: kubectl apply -f letsencrypt-cloudflare-api-token-secret.yaml

 cert-manager has two types of issuers: Issuer and ClusterIssuer.
 Issuer is used for more fine-grained control, it can be placed within a specific namespace, etc. ClusterIssuer, as the name implies, can be accessed across the whole Kubernetes cluster.
 Since I’m not getting too complicated, and also want to be able to easily utilize cert-manager from multiple namespaces, I’m using ClusterIssuer.
 If you wanted to use Issuer, just pick a namespace and the steps are almost identical to this.

-• Create a manifest file for the staging issuer.
+• Create a manifest file for the staging issuer letsencrypt-staging-clusterissuer.yaml.
 Update your email address:

 apiVersion: cert-manager.io/v1